ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/configuration.md

   exclude:
     - node_modules/**
 ```
-The above declaration builds upon the configuration you created earlier in this [Learning Path](/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/).
+The declaration above builds upon the configuration you created earlier in this [Learning Path](/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/).
 Specifically, it includes a declaration for a DynamoDB table, an IAM role, and two Lambda functions:
-	1.	writeTemperatures - its handler is set to handler.writeTemperatures.
+ * `writeTemperatures` - its handler is set to handler.writeTemperatures.
 This function is triggered through an HTTP POST event.
-	2.	getAverageTemperature -i ts handler is set to handler.getAverageTemperature.
+ * `getAverageTemperature` -its handler is set to handler.getAverageTemperature.
 This function is triggered through an HTTP GET event.

 There are a few new additions.
-Under the Resources section, we have the S3 Bucket configuration, which specifies the following:
+Under the Resources section, you have the S3 Bucket configuration, which specifies the following:
-* WebsiteBucket - creates an S3 bucket named iot-temperature-service-${self:provider.stage}-website, where ${self:provider.stage} dynamically inserts the deployment stage (e.g., dev, prod).
+* WebsiteBucket - creates an S3 bucket named `iot-temperature-service-${self:provider.stage}-website`, where `${self:provider.stage}` dynamically inserts the deployment stage (e.g., dev, prod).
-* WebsiteConfiguration - configures the S3 bucket to host a static website, specifying index.html as the main page and error.html as the error page.
+* `WebsiteConfiguration` - configures the S3 bucket to host a static website, specifying `index.html` as the main page and error.html as the error page.
-* OwnershipControls - ensures that the bucket enforces ownership for all objects (BucketOwnerEnforced).
+* `OwnershipControls` - ensures that the bucket enforces ownership for all objects.
-* PublicAccessBlockConfiguration - disables public access block settings, allowing the bucket to serve content publicly.
+* `PublicAccessBlockConfiguration` - disables public access block settings, allowing the bucket to serve content publicly.
-* WebsiteBucketPolicy - sets a bucket policy that grants public read (s3:GetObject) access to all objects within the S3 bucket.
+* `WebsiteBucketPolicy` - sets a bucket policy that grants public read access to all objects within the S3 bucket.

 These settings are required to make the website publicly available.

-Next, we define outputs for the Serverless deployment:
+Next, you define outputs for the Serverless deployment:
-* WriteTemperaturesEndpoint and GetAverageTemperatureEndpoint - provide the full URLs of the API Gateway endpoints for the two AWS Lambda functions.
+* `WriteTemperaturesEndpoint` and `GetAverageTemperatureEndpoint` - provide the full URLs of the API Gateway endpoints for the two AWS Lambda functions.
-* WebsiteURL - generates the URL for the S3-hosted static website.
+* `WebsiteURL` - generates the URL for the S3-hosted static website.

-Additionally, we define the Plugins section:
+In the Plugins section, you define:
-* serverless-s3-sync - syncs local files from the website directory to the specified S3 bucket (iot-temperature-service-${self:provider.stage}-website) during deployment.
+* `serverless-s3-sync` - syncs local files from the website directory to the specified S3 bucket during deployment.
-* serverless-plugin-scripts - allows custom scripts to be run before deployment.
+* `serverless-plugin-scripts` - allows custom scripts to be run before deployment.

-Then, we specify custom settings for the plugins:
+Then, you specify custom settings for the plugins:
-* custom: Defines custom settings for the S3 sync plugin.
+* `custom`: Defines custom settings for the S3 sync plugin.
-* s3Sync: Specifies the local directory (website) to be synced to the S3 bucket.
+* `s3Sync`: Specifies the local directory (website) to be synced to the S3 bucket.

-Lastly, we exclude the node_modules directory from the deployment package using package.exclude to reduce the package size.
+Lastly, you will exclude the `node_modules` directory from the deployment package using `package.exclude` to reduce the package size.

 ### handler.js
 You will now implement the two AWS Lambda functions.
-Open the `handler.js`, and replace its contents with the following code:
+Open the file `handler.js`, and replace its contents with the following code:

 ```JavaScript
 import { DynamoDBClient } from '@aws-sdk/client-dynamodb';